PortableStudios/chakra-flexboxgrid/README.md

 # Usage

-See our [Storybook file](./stories/FlexboxGrid.stories.tsx) for usage examples.
+See our [Storybook](https://chakra-flexboxgrid.netlify.app/) and the corresponding [story file](./stories/FlexboxGrid.stories.tsx) for usage examples.

 ## Usage with figma2theme